EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

     prefix:   /admin
 ```

 Save the changes and the backend will start using your own controller.

-Keep
-reading the practical examples of the next sections to learn which methods you
-can override in the controller.
+**Step 3.** You can now override in your own controller any of the methods
+executed in the default `AdminController`.
+The next sections show some practical
+examples about this overriding mechanism.

-#### Tweak the Default Actions for All Entities
+#### Update Some Properties for All Entities

-This use case is only useful for very complex backends which need to override
-the entire behavior of some default action.
-Define a method with the same name
-of the view which you want to override (`list`, `search` or `show`):
+Imagine that some or all of your entities define a property called `updatedAt`.
+Instead of editing this value using the backend interface and instead of relying
+on Doctrine extensions, you can make use of the `preUpdateEntity()` method, which
+is called just before saving the changes made on an existing entity:

 ```php
 // src/AppBundle/Controller/AdminController.php